getferdi/server-docker/README.md

 ## Support Info

-* Shell access whilst the container is running: `docker exec -it ferdi-server /bin/bash`
+* Shell access while the container is running: `docker exec -it ferdi-server /bin/bash`
 * To monitor the logs of the container in realtime: `docker logs -f ferdi-server`

 ## Updating Info